jal004/KeebCompanion/README.md

 # KeebCompanion

+## Background:

-A collection of web applications to practice MySQL, NodeJS, and Express concepts.
-This project contains the development of four useful tools for keyboard enthusiasts.
+KeebCompanion is a collection of web applications that I have created to practice MySQL, Express, ReactJS and NodeJS concepts.
+This repository contains the development of four useful tools for keyboard enthusiasts.

+## The Web Applications:

+Below are brief descriptions of each of the four tools. **For additional information on each of the web applications, please navigate to their respective folders in the GitHub repository**

+### 1. KeebCollection

+- description of app here
+- preview of app here

+### 2. KeebSales

+- description of app here
+- preview of app here

+### 3. KeebieGeebies

+- description of app here
+- preview of app here

+### 4. KeebTimer

+- description of app here
+- preview of app here

+## Requirements:

+- technologies required here

+## Setup:

+- initial setup steps here